This article was originally published June 2019 and has been updated.

 E-WASTE

-Although absent on our infographic, and representing less than one percent of all MSW generation, e-waste is actually the fastest-growing domestic waste stream in the U.S.—Americans generated 2.7 million tons of consumer electronics goods in 2018.
-And on a global scale, only about a fifth of all electronic waste is recycled.
+E-waste is actually the fastest-growing domestic waste stream in the U.S. On a global scale, only about a fifth of all electronic waste is recycled.

-What the “new normal” will look like for your company when it goes back will vary widely.
-Some companies have employed architects to overhaul how employees move, interact, and work in the building, with experts predicting a demise to the “open-office” layout.
+What does the “new normal” look like for your company?
+Is everyone back in the office full time?
+Are most people on a hybrid schedule?
+Has your company downsized to a smaller office space for collaborative work when needed?
+Some companies have employed architects to overhaul how employees move, interact and work in the building, with experts predicting a demise to the “open-office” layout.

-The open-office format may be discouraged for 2021 and beyond, but the importance of centralized collection points for waste and recyclables bolsters employee participation and reduces your company’s disposal and custodial costs.
+The importance of centralized collection points for waste and recyclables bolsters employee participation and reduces your company’s disposal and custodial costs regardless of how your company operates and where employees are working.